Hearing Ear Dog

 - For people with hearing impairment, the absence of sound can be life-threatening!

 A fire breaks out during the night and the fire alarms, placed to save lives, are useless to the person with a hearing impairment.
-Most likely they would not wake up in time to escape the flames.
-Now, picture the same scene above, only this time the person with a hearing impairments has a Signal/Hearing Ear Dog.
+They may not wake up in time to escape the flames.
+Now, picture the same scene above, only this time the person with a hearing impairment has a Hearing Ear Dog.
 The alarm sounds and the dog springs into action.
-Quickly the dog awakes the person, pulling at their night clothes.
+Quickly the dog awakes the person and the person is able to find a safe way out for themselves and the dog.

 After Valerie lost her hearing, Liberty brought a set of ears that work.

-In addition to the actual signaling of sounds, Signal/Hearing Ear Dogs provide many emotional benefits as well.
+In addition to actually signaling sounds, Hearing Ear Dogs provide many emotional benefits as well.
 They give their owners a sense of freedom and renewed self-esteem.

-For children, they can ease the frustration, pain, and anger that often accompanies a hearing disability.
-They also feel safer when they are alone with their hearing dogs.
+4 Paws places Hearing Ear Dogs with children as long as they are able to independently handle the service dog and do not need any support from a parent or adult.
+Hearing Ear Dogs can ease the frustration, pain, and anger that often accompanies a hearing disability.
+They also feel safer when they are alone with their Hearing Ear Dogs.

 They are less likely to feel lonely and isolated from a world designed with only the hearing in mind.

-- The Signal/Hearing Ear Dog can become a bridge providing more opportunities to socialize while out and about in a “hearing” world.
+- The Hearing Ear Dog can become a bridge providing more opportunities to socialize while out and about in a “hearing” world.

-- People with hearing impairments and utilize a Signal/Hearing Ear Dog, report that they feel better equipped to function in a hearing world.
+- People with hearing impairments and utilize a Hearing Ear Dog, report that they feel better equipped to function in a hearing world.

-- Signal/Hearing Ear Dogs are trained to alert their owners to a variety of different sounds.
+- Hearing Ear Dogs are trained to alert their owners to a variety of different sounds.

 - When the dog hears any of the noises they are trained to recognize, they get their owners attention and lead them to the sound.

-4 Paws dogs are trained to work in any situation, even at a horse show!
+4 Paws dogs are trained to work in any situation!
 Some of the sounds these dogs can be trained to respond to include but are not limited to:

 - Someone knocking at the door